-The system also provides active feedback to compensate for thermal changes and other factors that might lead to drift.
+The system also provides active feedback to compensate for thermal changes and other factors that might lead to drift and is ideally suited for use in laser scanning and beam steering applications among others.

-The supplied PPC001 controller is designed for use in critical alignment applications where nanometer level motion control is required.
-These units output up to 150V/150mA.
+The mount is driven by the included PPC102 controller.
+This controller is designed for use in critical alignment applications where nanometer level motion control is required.
+These high power units deliver up to 150V/150mA per channel.

-The unit combines the latest highspeed digital signal processors (DSP) with low-noise analog electronics and ActiveX® software technology for effortless single-axis motion.
+The unit combines the latest highspeed digital signal processors (DSP) with low-noise analog electronics for effortless dual-axis motion.